Things to Do in Nassau, Bahamas Cruise Port in One Day

 Check Out Junkanoo Beach

-This free, public beach (with affordable lounge-chair and umbrella rentals) is close to the cruise port and offers a taste of the island nation’s famous blue waters and soft sand.
+If you’re looking for free things to do in Nassau, this public beach (with affordable lounge-chair and umbrella rentals) is close to the cruise port and offers a taste of the island nation’s famous blue waters and soft sand.
 Both residents and visitors gather here to sip a few Bahama Mamas or other tropical cocktails while enjoying their day under the sun.

 Take a Day Trip to Pearl Island

-Time it takes: 5 hours
+Time it takes: 5 hours.

 Just a short harbor cruise away from Nassau, guests can enjoy a beach escape featuring beach cabanas, shaded decks and white-sand beaches, plus a range of aquatic activities, including kayaking and standup paddleboarding.